Ballet comique in three acts

 Petipa’s final revival of Coppélia was notated in the Stepanov method in 1904 during rehearsals for performances starring the Prima Ballerina Vera Trefilova as Swanhilda and is part of the Sergeyev Collection.

-The Petipa version of Coppélia was first introduced to the west by Anna Pavlova, who included the first act in her company’s repertoire in 1912.
+Petipa’s revival of Coppélia was first introduced to the west in 1908 by a troupe of Imperial Ballet dancers, led by Nikolai Legat and Alexander Shiryaev with Anna Pavlova as Prima Ballerina in a tour of the Baltic States, Scandinavia, the Austro-Hungarian Empire and Germany.
+For this tour, they a two-act abridgement of Coppélia in their repertoire.
+In 1910, Pavlova and Mikhail Mordkin staged and performed in another two-act abridgement of the ballet at the Metropolitan Opera House in New York City.
 Today, the most well-known productions of Coppélia are Dame Ninette De Valois’s production for the Royal Ballet and George Balanchine’s 1974 production for New York City Ballet, both of which are based on Petipa’s final revival.
 In 2009, Sergei Vikharev mounted a reconstruction of Petipa’s revival of Coppélia for the Bolshoi Ballet.
 The reconstruction had its world première on the 12th March at the Bolshoi Theatre in Moscow.

 Did you know?